dair68/GifTastic/README.md

 # GifTastic
-A page for displaying all the cartoon tv show gifs you could ever want!
+A page for displaying all the holiday gifs you could ever want!